Image size 1600x900. Swimmer cruising steady endurance laps in a lap pool.

 How to use this workout

-Swim the 100s at a steady, repeatable pace.
-The goal is consistency, not speed.
-Use the rest to keep your breathing calm and your stroke long.
-If the last 100 feels too hard, add rest or drop one repeat.
+Swim the 100s at a steady, repeatable aerobic pace.
+The goal is even effort and clean technique from the first repeat to the last.
+Use the written rest to calm your breathing and reset your stroke.
+If the last 100 gets messy, add rest or drop one repeat.

 Set breakdown